MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine.md

 pre-emptively load user licensor certificate, useful when background loading else using prelicense might incurr an additional network call.

 Parameters:
 * **observer**: A class implementing the ProtectionHandler::Observer interface

+* **context**: Client context that will be opaquely forwarded to observers and optional HttpDelegate

+**Returns**: Async control object.

+### RegisterContentForTrackingAndRevocation function
+Register publishing license (PL) for document tracking & revocation.

+Parameters:
+* **contentName**: The name to associated with the content specified by the serializedPublishingLicense.
+If the serializedPublishingLicense specifies a content name, that value will take precedence.

+* **isOwnerNotificationEnabled**: Set to true to notify the owner via email whenever the document is decrypted , or false to not send the notification.

+* **context**: Client context that will be opaquely forwarded to optional HttpDelegate

+### RegisterContentForTrackingAndRevocationAsync function
+Register publishing license (PL) for document tracking & revocation.

+Parameters:
+* **serializedPublishingLicense**: Serialized publishing license from protected content

+* **contentName**: The name to associated with the content specified by the serializedPublishingLicense.
+If the serializedPublishingLicense specifies a content name, that value will take precedence

+* **isOwnerNotificationEnabled**: Set to true to notify the owner via email whenever the document is decrypted, or false to not send the notification.

+* **observer**: A class implementing the ProtectionHandler::Observer interface

+* **context**: Client context that will be opaquely forwarded to observers and optional HttpDelegate

+**Returns**: Async control object.

+### RevokeContent function
+Perform revocation for content.

+Parameters:
+* **serializedPublishingLicense**: Serialized publishing license from protected content

+* **context**: Client context that will be opaquely forwarded to optional HttpDelegate

+### RevokeContentAsync function
+Perform revocation for content.

+Parameters:
+* **serializedPublishingLicense**: Serialized publishing license from protected content

+* **observer**: A class implementing the ProtectionHandler::Observer interface